UWSEDS/uwseds.github.io/software.md

 All Windows users should note that the Windows command lines, cmd and PowerShell, differ greatly from the ``bash`` or ``zsh`` command prompt that software developers commonly use.
 From here on out, we will use "terminal" to refer to the Unix-style unless clearly and explicitly stated otherwise.

-Note: Windows Linux Subsystem (WSL or WSL2) is preferred over older Git Bash solution below.
+Note: Windows Linux Subsystem (WSL2, or the older WSL) is preferred over older Git Bash solution below.
 It's faster, more similar to what you'll see in class and has a more complete set of Unix programs.

-We suggest following these instructions for [installing a WSL distribution](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [setting up that distribution](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro).
+We suggest following these instructions for [installing a WSL distribution](https://learn.microsoft.com/en-us/windows/wsl/install).

 Some tips:
-* In addition to WSL, there is a new WSL 2 with different installation procedures as of Windows 10 version 2004 (told to be released late March 2020).
-The instructors will not support WSL2, but it should work similarly if you elect to try WSL 2 instead.
-Don't be confused by information or instructions for WSL 2 instead of the original WSL.
-* We highly suggest using the Ubuntu 20.04 distribution.
+* We highly suggest using the Ubuntu 20.04 or 22.04 distribution.
 Ubuntu is one of the more beginner-friendly Linux distros and the instructor is also able to record screen captures for this setup.
 * We suggest setting your Linux distribution username and password to match your Windows ones.
 This will reduce confusion!

 ### Older versions of Windows: